muons-io/dock-gen/README.md

 - **Multi-Stage Build**: Generate a multi-stage Dockerfile for a project
 - **Central Package/Build Management**: dock-gen supports CPM/CBM in your project

+## Roadmap

+- [ ] List supported MSBuild properties and items used for Dockerfile customization
+- [ ] Support more advanced Dockerfile customizations
+- [ ] Performance improvements

 ## Contributing

 We welcome contributions to dock-gen!
-Please see our [contributing guide](CONTRIBUTING.md) for more details.

 ## License